UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Clusters/Myriad.md

 ---
-title: Myriad
+title: DSH cluster
 layout: cluster
 ---
-# Myriad

-Myriad is designed for high I/O, high throughput jobs that will run within a single node rather than multi-node parallel jobs.
+DSH is designed for high I/O, high throughput jobs that will run within a single node rather than multi-node parallel jobs.
+Also, allows extensively parallel, multi-node batch-processing jobs, having high-bandwidth connections between each individual node.

 ## Accounts

-Myriad accounts can be applied for via the [Research Computing sign up process](../Account_Services.md).
+DSH accounts can be applied for via the [Research Computing sign up process](../Account_Services.md).

-As Myriad is our most general-purpose system, everyone who signs up for a Research Computing account is given access to Myriad.

 ## Logging in

-You will use your UCL username and password to ssh in to Myriad.
+You will use your UCL username and password to log in into the DSH portal.

 ```
 ssh uccaxxx@myriad.rc.ucl.ac.uk
 ```

-If using PuTTY, put `myriad.rc.ucl.ac.uk` as the hostname and your seven-character username (with no @ after) as the username when logging in, eg. `uccaxxx`.
-When entering your password in PuTTY no characters or bulletpoints will show on screen - this is normal.

 If you are outside the UCL firewall you will need to follow the instructions for [Logging in from outside the UCL firewall](../howto.md#logging-in-from-outside-the-ucl-firewall).

+### Login nodes
 The login nodes allow you to manage your files, compile code and submit jobs.
 Very short (< 15 mins) and non-resource-intensive software tests can be run on the login nodes, but anything more should be submitted as a job.

 ### Logging in to a specific node